 In June, Emily asked the Delmore team for 'more colour, whole lot' and began to create an exciting profusion of coloured yam paintings.
 From then on, she would rotate between white, black and coloured lines, usually painting with the same palette one day and changing the next, occasionally reverting to an earlier style for one painting, just for a change, then continuing on to 'take the line for a walk'.

 The Yam and the Emu were Emily's primary Dreamings inherited from her grandfather; the yam was a vital food-source in drought, as well a part of the staple diet for the Anmatyerre and Alyawarre people.
 It was a food that they shared with Jessie Holt's family.
 In 1932, Jessie's brothers, Mac and Don, at the invitation of Jacob (who was the father of Lily Sandover, Joy and Freddy Kngwarreye and others), rode over 120 kilometres with packhorses to the Sandover River flood out to collect several hundred kilos of wild yams to share with everyone over the following month.

-Emily was unique, she broke new ground, in searching for her roots she led the way, creating an exciting new way of seeing her culture and a new perception by the rest of the art world of both Aboriginal people and Australian art.
+Emily was unique, she broke new ground, in searching for her roots she led the way, creating an exciting new way of seeing her culture and a new perception by the rest of the art world of Aboriginal art.

 Main image: Emily Kngwarreye painting "Yam Awelye" on the verandah at Delmore, August 1995.
 Copyright of Delmore Gallery.